 Rose has traveled to 24 states to give 200 lectures on Sears Homes, from Bungalow Heaven in Los Angeles to The Smithsonian in Washington, DC.
 She has addressed a wide variety of audiences from architectural preservationists in Boston, St. Louis and Chicago to kit home enthusiasts in small towns across America.

-Rose has appeared on PBS (History Detectives), A&E (Biography), CBS (Sunday Morning News) and her book was featured in its own category on Jeopardy.
+Rose has appeared on PBS (History Detectives), A&E (Biography), CBS (Sunday Morning News), MSNBC and her book was featured in its own category on Jeopardy.
 She is considered the country’s #1 authority on kit homes.
-Her work has been featured in the Wall Street Journal, New York Times, Christian Science Monitor, Washington Post, L. A. Times, Dallas Morning News, Old House Journal, American Bungalow, Blue Ridge Country and about 100 other publications.
+Her work has been featured in the Wall Street Journal, New York Times, Christian Science Monitor, Washington Post, L. A. Times, Dallas Morning News, USA TODAY, Old House Journal, American Bungalow, Blue Ridge Country and about 100 other publications.

 Three times in the last several years, the story of her unique career was picked up by the AP and in May 2009, she was interviewed on BBC Radio.
 In February 2014, Rose was featured on NPR’s All Things Considered.

 Subsequent to the bankruptcy of Sears, Rose has been interviewed by too many newspapers and magazines to count.
 Most recently, she was featured here.

 Sears Homes are not only Rose’s vocation, but her passion.
 Rose is also active in Amateur Radio, and in March 2013, upgraded from General to Extra!